What is the perimenopause age range?

 My belief is that perimenopause is happening earlier and earlier because of the stress that we are under.
 Progesterone, which is the main hormone that starts to fall in perimenopause, is also used by your adrenal glands to make stress hormones.
 So the more stress you are under, the more you waste that progesterone that your ovaries are making and the more likely you are going to start to see perimenopausal symptoms earlier.
 So even though the average age, approximately between forty and fifty, is when most women will start having perimenopausal symptoms, don’t be surprised if you start in your late thirties.

-Look Out for Premature Ovarian Failure
+Look Out for Premature Ovarian Insufficiency (POI)

 What if you are younger than that?
-Well, if you’re younger than forty and have these perimenopausal symptoms, especially if you’re younger than thirty-five, you really need to consider that you may be going through premature ovarian failure.
+Well, if you're younger than forty and have these perimenopausal symptoms, especially if you're younger than thirty-five, you really need to consider that you may be going through premature ovarian insufficiency.
 That needs to be checked.
 And what you can do is have your health care provider draw an FSH, follicle stimulating hormone level about day three to five of your period.
 On day three to five of normal menstrual cycle, your FSH level should be low in response to your previous month’s production of estrogen.
 If it is elevated, over fifteen, you are starting to perimenopause.

 Now FSH will not always show.
 You may have a good month.
 And, then you have a month where you feel super symptomatic.
 The more symptomatic months, that next menstrual period, you are going to have a higher FSH.
 So you may have to check it a few times to see for sure.